Keele Street Improvements

 Construction Update

-Final asphalt paving is taking place in September with some work remaining on the boulevards, as well as activation of permanent traffic signals.
+Final asphalt paving is taking place with some work remaining on the boulevards, as well as activation of permanent traffic signals.

 Impacts to travellers: